EmbedJournal/embedjournal/_posts/2013-06-17-pandaboard.md

 ### Expansions Headers Details:

 Primary difference between the BeagleBoard expansion and the PandaBoard expansion is the removal of the McBSP support from the header.
 As the McBSP was one of the least used features of the expansion header, they were replaced with additional chip select lines for the McSPI.
-This allows for a greater number of SPI devices to be used on the expansionA header.
+This allows for a greater number of SPI devices to be used on the expansion header.

 |-----+---------------------------+-------------------------|
 | PIN | BeagleBoard/BeagleBoardXM | PandaBoardES/PandaBoard |